Shopping Cart No items

 Before taking your prescribed medication read all the instructions that was provided by your pharmacist.
-Take Asacol orally three times a day as prescribed by your doctor.
-This medication can be taken with or without food.
+This Asacol (Mesalamine) can be taken with or without food.
 Make sure you take Asacol at the same time each day to create a routine for yourself and to ensure an even spread of medication in your system.
 For optimal results take this medication on a regular basis.
-Do not change or increase your dose.
-You should continue taking this medication even if you feel well.

 Q: What happens if I suddenly stop taking this medication?

 A: A relapse in symptoms may occur depending on the severity of the condition, and you may experience side effects.
 You should speak to your doctor before you stop taking this medication.

 Q: What is the best dosage to take for Asacol?

 A: You doctor will be able to determine the best dosage from the initial diagnosis.

 Q: What happens if I miss a dose?

 A: You should take the missed dose as soon you realize you have forgotten.
 If the missed dose is closer to your next scheduled dose, take the next schedule dose to avoid overlapping.